NoNick/GChat/README.md

 - Any user can send two types of messages into a specified room: public and secret.
 The former is visible to everyone, while the latter should be received only by users with the same or higher rank.
 When a user sends message in a room, he subscribes to it (if wasn’t) and receives his message.

 - The General wants to keep track of who receives messages in current session (i.e. since server was started).
 Some POST-method should return list of messages with their ids and list of receiver’s names.
 The receiver of a message is the user who joined a room before the message was sent, and has high enough rank to see the message (or has any rank if the message is public).
+When optimizing this method, assume it cab be called pretty often.

 - Names of rooms should be returned together with total number of messages in them.
 This statistics should be available only for the General.